keghub/unit-testing-csharp/docs/autofixture/extending-autofixture.md

   Created: SampleValueObject
 ```

-Behaviors implement the `ISpecimenBuilderTransformation` interface that looks like
+Behaviors implement the `ISpecimenBuilderTransformation` interface.
+This is what the interface looks like

 ```csharp
 public interface ISpecimenBuilderTransformation